Free playbook Scenario planning for SaaS companies

 The trial balance, explained

 So what is a trial balance?
-Just an internal accounting report that lists the balance of every account in your general ledger—on one page, as of a specific date.
+It is an internal accounting report that lists the ending balance of every account in your general ledger.
+It fits on one page and reflects a specific date.

-And it does one thing really well: it confirms whether the books are still balanced.
+It does one thing really well.
+It confirms whether the books are balanced.

-In double-entry accounting, every transaction hits at least two accounts—one debit, one credit.
+In double entry accounting, every transaction hits at least two accounts.
+You have one debit and one credit.
 If the books are right, the total debits and total credits should match.
-The trial balance is where you check.
+The trial balance is where you check this logic.

-You’ll usually generate three kinds across the close process:
+You usually generate three kinds of reports across the close process:

-- Unadjusted trial balance: Pulled directly from your general ledger before any period-end adjustments.
-It helps catch obvious mistakes early—like missing entries or typos—before the cleanup begins.
+1. Unadjusted trial balance: Pulled directly from your general ledger before any period-end adjustments.
+It helps catch obvious mistakes like missing entries or typos early, before the cleanup begins.

 If the trial balance doesn’t tie, the work stops.
 Because until it does, nothing else can be trusted.